ekamperi/ekamperi.github.io/_posts/2021-01-29-why-normal-distribution-is-ubiquitous.md

 {% endraw %}
 {% endhighlight %}

-If we plot the histogram of these frequencies, we get something close to a [uniform distribution](https://en.wikipedia.org/wiki/Discrete_uniform_distribution) (that's ok, given we only threw it 30 times).
-Here comes the magic.
-Suppose that we throw two dice 15 times, and we get:
+If we plot the frequency histogram of these numbers, we get something close to a [uniform distribution](https://en.wikipedia.org/wiki/Discrete_uniform_distribution) (that's ok, given we only threw the die 30 times).

 <p align="center">
  <img style="width: 60%; height: 60%" src="{{ site.url }}/images/normal_dist/hist_sum_of_1.png" alt="Uniform distribution histogram">
 </p>

+Here comes the magic.
+Suppose that we throw two dice 15 times, and we get:

 {% highlight mathematica %}
 {% raw %}